MicrosoftDocs/memdocs/memdocs/analytics/settings.md

 ### <a name="bkmk_consent"></a> Consent to share data

 By sharing anonymized data and aggregate metrics, enrolled organizations keep the **All organizations (median)** baseline updated.
 You can revoke consent to share this data at any time.
-When you revoke consent, it disables reports that rely on data for calculating insights like Startup performance or Recommended software.
+When you revoke consent, it disables reports that rely on data for calculating insights such as startup performance.
 The data currently in the reports immediately becomes stale and new data isn't added.
 Data prior to revoking consent will display for up to 60 days until the historical data is no longer available.

 To revoke consent: